dqlz/DLATA-repository/README.md

 ## Currently Implemented Cases

+* 2D Brain Slice Registration

+    * Nissal-stained coronal brain slice

+    * Fluorescent-stained coronal brain slice

+    * ...

+* 2D Biological Tissue Registration

 ### Forward Transforms

-* Nonlinear Schroedinger equation
+* Korteweg-de Vries equation

-    * Vanishing boundary conditions
+    * Vanishing boundary conditions (reflection coefficient only)
-      * Reflection coefficient and/or scattering coefficients (a and b)
-      * Bound states (eigenvalues)
-      * Norming constants and/or residues

     * (Quasi-)Periodic boundary conditions
       * Main spectrum
       * Auxiliary spectrum

-* Korteweg-de Vries equation
-    * Vanishing boundary conditions (reflection coefficient only)

-### Inverse Transforms

-* Nonlinear Schroedinger equation

-    * Vanishing boundary conditions
-      * Inversion of reflection coefficients, b-scattering coefficients or the inverse Fourier transform of the b-coefficient
-      * Bound states (eigenvalues) can be added with arbitrary norming constants/residuals

-## Mailing List
+## Contact

+If you have any question, please contact the corresponding author Liping Wang: lp.wang1@siat.ac.cn

 Please join the FNFT mailing list if you want to be notified about new releases of FNFT.
 You can subscribe either using the [web interface](https://listserv.tudelft.nl/mailman/listinfo/fnft-announcements), or by sending an email with the subject "subscribe" to <fnft-announcements-request@lists.tudelft.nl>.